 Note that by default the ocean initialization is not set up to use GRIB files.
-In order to use GRIB files, ocean initialization must be based on GDEM (not RTOFS) and a configuration option must be set to use GRIB files instead of spectral files in NEMSIO format.
+To use GRIB files, ocean initialization must be based on GDEM (not RTOFS) and a configuration option must be set to use GRIB files instead of spectral files in NEMSIO format.
 See section 3.8.2 for more details.

-3.8.7 Running with 43 Vertical Levels and Coarser (27/9/3) Horizontal Resolution

-In HWRF v3.9a, the use of 43 vertical levels in the Northern Hemisphere is only supported in conjunction with coarser (27/9/3) horizontal resolution.
-To use this option for any configuration, pass prelaunch.basin overrides=no, parm/hwrf 43lev.conf, and hwrf\3km.conf as arguments to exhwrf\launch.py.
-Note that hwrf\3km.conf must be passed after hwrf\43lev.conf file.
+3.8.7 Running with 43 Vertical Levels and Coarser (27/9/3) Horizontal Resolution configuration, pass prelaunch.basin\overrides=no, parm/hwrf\43lev.conf, and hwrf\3km.conf as an argument to exhwrf\launch.py.
+Note that hwrf\3km.conf must be passed after hwrf\43lev.conf.